Cycling South Africa: the complete guide and itinerary (40k words!)

 cycling south africa

 The last section of our cycling expedition in South Africa before a strenuous parenthesis in mountainous Lesotho.
 From Port Elizabeth, on the coast, we headed north through the Eastern Cape to Lady Gray.
-We traveled several beautiful dirt roads without the slightest traffic and immersed in nature.
+We traveled several beautiful dirt roads without the slightest traffic and were immersed in nature.

 This 620km itinerary of the Eastern Cape leaves the coast at Port Elizabeth (which the locals abbreviate in PE) and goes deep into the interiors.
 It’s a very hilly route, with almost 9,000 meters of elevation gain, not easy on a bicycle but overall very doable even with a small car (just be careful of some big potholes, especially on the dirt road).
 As usual for us, we took it very easy and did it in 11 days (including two rest days in Hogsback).

-From Port Elizabeth, we crossed the fairly touristy but very small village of Colchester, with its huge sand dunes, went along the Addo Elephant Park and into the historically significant city of Grahamstown.
+From Port Elizabeth, we crossed the fairly touristy but very small village of Colchester, with its huge sand dunes, went along the Addo Elephant Park, and into the historically significant city of Grahamstown.

 Then we worked our way up north through the Amakhala Game Reserve and you will see many animals directly from the road, before arriving in Alice and Fort Beaufort.
 A mandatory passage by the beautiful village of Hogsback, which requires a pretty hard climb, before getting lost through the dirt roads to Cathcart and Queenstown.